rmscode/binary-garden/unpublished/linux-conference-machine.md

 ## Configuring Chromium and Installing PWAs

-To solve the problem of users forgetting to sign out of their accounts on a shared device, set Chromium to delete all site data when it closes.
+To solve the problem of users forgetting to sign out of their accounts on a shared device, consider the following two options:

-1. Open Chromium
+1. Have Chromium delete on-device data every time it is closed.
+    - Open Chromium and go to **Settings** > **Privacy and Security** > **Site Settings** > **Additional content settings** > **On-Device site data**.
+2. Launch Chromium with the `--incognito` flag to prevent the browser from storing data at all.

+Installing PWAs (Progressive Web Apps)

 ## Notes taken during setup